MicrosoftDocs/azure-docs/articles/advisor/advisor-waf-assessments.md

 ## View Azure Advisor WAF assessment recommendations

-There are multiple avenues to access the recommendations.
-But you must have the correct permissions.
+There are multiple avenues to access the recommendations, but you must have the correct permissions.

 To learn more about permissions, see [Permissions in Azure Advisor](/azure/advisor/permissions).
 To find out what subscriptions you have permissions for, and what level of permissions, see [List Azure role assignments using the Azure portal](/azure/role-based-access-control/role-assignments-list-portal#list-owners-of-a-subscription).
 If you have Contributor permissions, you can view the recommendations for assessments created by other users and the assessments that you created.